Capitals desperate for win against lowly Blackhawks

 “Everybody realizes exactly where we’re at and what needs to be done,” Capitals coach Peter Laviolette said.

-Washington enters play on Wednesday residing five points out of the second wild-card spot in the Eastern Conference with 10 games remaining.
+Washington resides six points out of the second wild-card spot in the Eastern Conference with 10 games remaining.

 Capitals captain Alex Ovechkin scored his 40th goal of the season on Tuesday, marking the 13th season that he has reached that plateau.
 He eclipsed a record he shared with Hall of Famer Wayne Gretzky in that respect.
 He also became the fifth player to reach 40 goals in a season at age 37 or older — joining Hall of Famers Gordie Howe, Johnny Bucyk, Brendan Shanahan and Phil Esposito.